How to Make a DIY Tree Swing

 Focusing on one corner at a time, thread each rope through the holes in the wood base, positioning a fender washer on the underside.
 Tie the rope in an overhand knot and leave the excess hanging.
 Repeat until all four ropes are threaded and tied, aiming for the base to sit approximately 2 to 3 feet from the ground.
 This may seem high, but once the ropes stretch and the knots are set, the swing will settle into a lower position.

-When adjusting the base, the position of the branch and ground are irrelevant.
+When adjusting the base, the position of the branch and ground is irrelevant.
 Instead, solely focus on the levelness of the swing base itself.
 Place a small level on the base and untie and adjust each rope until the seat sits level.

 Set the Knots